Categories: Electromagnetism, Physics, Plasma physics.

 ρDuDt=J×Bp\begin{aligned} \boxed{ \rho \frac{\mathrm{D} \vb{u}}{\mathrm{D} t} = \vb{J} \cross \vb{B} - \nabla p } \end{aligned}

-However, we found this by combining two equations into one, so some information was implicitly lost; we need a second momentum equation.
-Therefore, we return to the electrons’ momentum equation, after a bit of rearranging:
+However, we found this by combining two equations into one, so some information was implicitly lost; we need a second one to keep our system of equations complete.
+Therefore we return to the electrons’ momentum equation, after a bit of rearranging:

 E+ue×Bpeqene=feimeqe(ueui)\begin{aligned} \vb{E} + \vb{u}_e \cross \vb{B} - \frac{\nabla p_e}{q_e n_e} = \frac{f_{ei} m_e}{q_e} (\vb{u}_e - \vb{u}_i) \end{aligned}